GN-lab/Neojunction_prediction/README.md

 Neojunction prediction from 307 transcriptomic dataset acquired from Hartwig (Breast sample)

-Found 32 neo-junctions that passed all the filtering criteria
+Found 32 neo-junctions observed in 208 samples that passed all the filtering criteria

 The neo-junctions identified are: